KiLJ4EdeN/mxnet_minimal_build/README.md

 # mxnet_minimal_build
-Simple build for mxnet that works on any cpu, (NON AVX, Shared CPUS, etc..)
+Simple build for mxnet that works on any cpu, (NON AVX, AMD, Shared CPUS, etc..)